28 Days Later: Home media

+28 Days Later was released on DVD and VHS in Europe on 16 May 2003 and in North America on 21 October 2003, both by 20th Century Fox Home Entertainment.
+DVD bonus features included three alternate endings, an audio commentary, a making-of featurette, a Jacknife Lee music video, deleted scenes, photo galleries, and trailers.
+A Blu-ray Disc version was released on 9 October 2007 alongside 28 Weeks Later, which included the DVD bonus features and added an additional alternate ending.

-28 Days Later was notorious for being largely unavailable to purchase on home video, attributed to out-of-print copies and expensive secondhands of the film in Blu-ray, VHS and DVD and digital unavailability from its original distributor, 20th Century Fox Home Entertainment.
-In February 2024, it was revealed that producer Andrew MacDonald had bought back the rights to the film from Disney (parent company of Searchlight Pictures), promptly selling it to Sony Pictures (via Columbia Pictures) along with the then-upcoming sequel 28 Years Later and its future sequels, though 28 Weeks Later (a film largely produced by Fox), would remain with the former.
+The film was notorious for being largely unavailable to purchase on home video, attributed to out-of-print copies and expensive secondhand prices of the film on Blu-ray, DVD and VHS, as well as its unavailability on digital.
+In February 2024, it was revealed that producer Andrew Macdonald had bought back the rights to the film from Disney (current parent company of Searchlight Pictures), and promptly sold it to Sony Pictures Releasing through its Columbia Pictures label (after winning a highly competitive studio bidding war in January 2024, beating out Warner Bros.
+Pictures, Universal Pictures, and Paramount Pictures), along with the rights to the 28 Years Later trilogy (28 Years Later, 28 Years Later: The Bone Temple, and an untitled third film), though 28 Weeks Later, in which 20th Century Studios was a co-producer, remained with Disney.
 In December 2024, following a largely favourable response from the public to the trailer for 28 Years Later, Sony announced that it would be making 28 Days Later available for purchase on digital and rental platforms from 18 December.
-The following year, Sony announced a 4K remaster of the film to be released with a steelbook cover.
+The following year, Sony Pictures Home Entertainment announced a 4K remaster of the film to be released with a steelbook cover, which was released on 1 September 2026.